 Yes.
-On July 1, Union Gas changed the rates our customers pay.
+On Oct.1, Union Gas decreased the rates our customers pay.
 Rate changes include:

-- Increase in the gas commodity and gas price adjustment rates, and
+- Decreases in the gas commodity and delivery rates, and

-- Increases in the gas price adjustment, transportation price adjustment, storage and delivery rates, and
+- Decreases in the gas commodity, transportation, storage, and delivery rates, and

 The new rates incorporate applicable temporary credits that don't affect the annual impacts listed on your rate notice included with your bill.